Tylerflick/skia-mac-template/README.md

  *Note: This repo references a particular commit from the Skia repo.
 This commit hash can be changed, but in doing so the commit hash references in `DEPS` must be changed to match.*

 3. Run `gclient sync`
+4. Run `git checkout master`
-4. Execute `src/build/gyp_wrapper`
+5. Execute `src/build/gyp_wrapper`
-5. Launch the Xcode project, `src/your_app.xcodeproj`
+6. Launch the Xcode project, `src/your_app.xcodeproj`
-6. Build and run
+7. Build and run